SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 If you still feel you're blocked, it's time to prepare to talk to a senior.

 Make sure your struggles are documented in a PBI including context, screenshots and what you have tried.
 Now, ideally you want to provide a recommended action before you call.
-Do your best and then there are two paths:
+Do your best to find one and then there are two paths:

 #### If you have a recommendation